 This is a standard LAMP server, which serves content from /cse/web/research/ .
-Scripting languages are available here for you build custom sites or we can install a Wordpress / Media wiki site for you.
+Scripting languages are available here for you build custom sites or we can install a Wordpress site for you.
 Database accounts are available upon request.
 Lots of people host static and dynamic content here.

 - Docker Host.

-For custom research applications that you may be working on, we have a docker host, which you can deploy your containers to via a CSE GitLab webhook.
-Please contact support if you're interested in this options.
-You can read through the auto-deploy README for more information. https://gitlab.cs.washington.edu/jhowe/dockerdeployhello Please contact support if you're interested in this options.
+For custom research applications that you may be working on, we have a docker host, which you can deploy your containers to with Gitlab-CI and docker-compose.
+See here for a simplistic example of the workflow: https://gitlab.cs.washington.edu/jhowe/dockerdeployhello Please contact support if you're interested in this options.

 These are the standard course websites that get automatically generated each quarter.
 We are currently working on making a snazzy responsive template for you.
 Let us know if you'd like to Beta Test it for your course.
 It's in the Gitlab project here, and you can preview it here: https://www.cs.washington.edu/lab/simple-courseweb-template/

 - Wordpress/Mediawiki sites for longer running instructional stuff or Course Staff coordination.

 - You can find more detailed information about course webs at the Course Web FAQ